lytics/pathforajs/docs/docs/layouts/slideout.md

 ## origin

-Direction from which the slideout module should slide from.
+Origin is the direction from which the the module will slide in.

 | Value | Type | Behavior |
 |---|---|---|